top of page

 35. Final Authority

 CC7D Steering Committee reserves the right to disqualify any entrant for violations.
+Determination of violations is at the sole discretion of the CC7D Steering Committee.

 If you have any questions about the CC7D Rules, email the CC7D Steering Committee at infocc7d@gmail.com.